How the Modern-Day House Call is Evolving Healthcare

 So the next time you have a medical question, reach for the phone instead of your keys.
 The next time you’re recovering from a hospital stay, have the nurses come to your home instead of checking into a nursing home or rehabilitation facility.
 And the next time you need a quick medical appointment, get urgent care delivered and wait in the comfort of your own home instead of sitting in a waiting room at your local ER.

-With nearly 20 years of clinical and management experience in the healthcare industry, Kevin Riddleberger has a tremendous passion for redefining healthcare delivery through technology, process, and quality improvement.
-Prior to his current role as co-founder and chief strategy officer at DispatchHealth, he was the head of clinical solutions and strategy at iTriage, an industry-leading consumer mobile health app company.
-Kevin has been a board-certified physician assistant for 15 years and has served time as a clinical preceptor for area physician assistant students, a member of hospital quality improvement committees, and president of the Colorado Academy of Physician Assistants.
-In addition to his work at DispatchHealth, Kevin is an active advisor in Colorado’s local healthcare start-up community, providing both business and clinical expertise.
-He also serves on the board of trustees at 9Health Fair and Project Angel Heart.
+With nearly 20 years of clinical and management experience in the healthcare industry, Kevin Riddleberger has a tremendous passion for redefining healthcare delivery through technology, process and quality improvement.
+Kevin is an experienced board-certified physician assistant and has served as a member of hospital quality improvement committees and president of the Colorado Academy of Physician Assistants.
+He is also an active advisor in Colorado’s local healthcare start-up community, providing both business and clinical expertise.
+Prior to co-founding DispatchHealth, Kevin was the head of clinical solutions and strategy at iTriage.

 Related Content